Best Practice | By Duncan Haughey | Read time minutes

 7. Poor Communication with Stakeholders and Project Team

-It can be immensely annoying when people on a project fail to communicate properly and then lay the blame at your door for errors caused by their lack of communication.
+It can be immensely frustrating when people on a project fail to communicate appropriately and then lay the blame at your door for errors caused by their lack of communication.
 If you don't keep everyone on the project informed of decisions, exceptions, changes, team structures and so on, you can't be surprised when they inadvertently make mistakes.

 There is no excuse for failing to communicate with your stakeholders and project team.